rayonstudios/rayon_react_starter/README.md

 - 🌀 **Automatic Loading States**: Built-in loading state management for async thunks
 - 📂 **Feature-based Folder Structure**: Maintain clean separation of concerns
 - 🛠 **Built-in Utilities**: Handy utility functions, hooks, and components to cover common use cases
+- 🧹 **Prettier and ESLint Config**: Enforce code style and quality with Prettier and ESLint configurations
+- 🚀 **CI/CD with Firebase Hosting**: Continuous Integration and Deployment setup using Firebase Hosting and Github Actions for seamless deployment

 ## Getting Started